 A conversation between friends with Dr. Condoleezza Rice and Former Colombian Minister Carolina Barco

-In a warm conversation, Dr Condoleezza Rice, 66th Secretary of State of the United States, and Carolina Barco, Former Colombian Foreign Minister, will share their experiences as diplomatic leaders in both countries.
+In a warm conversation, and with an introduction by the Colombian Minister of Foreign Affairs Claudia Blum, Dr Condoleezza Rice, 66th Secretary of State of the United States, and Carolina Barco, Former Colombian Foreign Minister, shared their experiences as diplomatic leaders in both countries.

 Rice served on President George H.W.
 Bush’s National Security Council staff as Director, then Senior Director of Soviet and East European Affairs, as well as Special Assistant to the President for National Security Affairs.
 In 1986, while an International Affairs Fellow of the Council on Foreign Relations, Rice also served as Special Assistant to the Director of the Joint Chiefs of Staff.

 Barco served on President Alvaro Uribe Velez team as Ambassador of Colombia to the United States from 2006 to 2010 and was Minister of Foreign Affairs of Colombia from 2002 to 2006.